TheHerno/cg_stock_bot/README.md

 # CG STOCK BOT

-Simple bot to track Compragamer products out of stock and alert when they become available
+Simple Discord bot to track Compragamer products out of stock and alert when they become available

 ## Discordeno Bot Template